Dallas Spy Exhibit Brings Smiles To Kids

 As much as the kids enjoy the games the portion of the spy exhibit that gets the most attention is the spy gadgets section.
 Spy gadgets have always intrigued the minds of children and adults and are the essential tools of any spy in training.
 The spy gadgets displayed in the exhibit include:

-- A makeup compact that is also a video camera.
+- Makeup compact that is also a hidden camera

-- A rock that allows people to eavesdrop on conversations.
+- Rock that allows people to eavesdrop on conversations

 Children find the spy gadgets and games exciting and adventurous.
 The exhibit was really designed and created for children under the age of 13; therefore, teens might not find the exhibit quite as fascinating.